toolstack/Glot-O-Matic/README.md

 # I already have GlotPress installed, can I still use Glot-O-Matic? #

-No, but you might be interested in (GP Integration)[http://wordpress.org/plugins/gp-integration] which has many of the same features.
+No, but you might be interested in [GP Integration](http://wordpress.org/plugins/gp-integration) which has many of the same features.

-You also might want to check out the plugins and other features available in the fork of GlotPress I maintain at (GitHub)[http://github.com/toolstack/GlotPress].
+You also might want to check out the plugins and other features available in the fork of GlotPress I maintain at [GitHub](http://github.com/toolstack/GlotPress).

 # What is the shortcode name? #